On-Demand Program | Neuropsychotropic Drug Therapy 2020

-This online lecture series is designed as a neuropsychotropic pharmacology update at the advanced practice level.
-Sessions focus on current recommendations and controversies in drug therapy for common neuropsychiatric health concerns.
+This on-demand lecture series is designed as a neuropsychotropic pharmacology update at the advanced practice level.
+Sessions focus on current recommendations and controversies regarding drug therapy for common neuropsychiatric health issues and include appropriate pharmacotherapeutic principles and recommendations for patient and family education.
 Teaching methods include lecture, discussion and case analysis.

 For psychiatric nurse practitioners, clinical nurse specialists, nurses, pharmacists and other interested healthcare professionals.